Frequently asked questions

 How can autism be treated?

 There is no specific treatment.
-There are different psychoeducational techniques, scientifically proven, that help the person with autism in their day-to-day life.
-Thanks to these techniques and human supports, the person with autism becomes aware of his environment, can structure his day, can express himself and can develop in the world of education and work.
-It should be borne in mind that each person with autism is different and, therefore, the intervention will have to be personalized, specific and specialized in autism.
-We must avoid the false promises offered by some pseudosciences about the existence of drugs or substances that “cure” autism.
-While it is true that there are drugs that help regulate some comorbidities associated with autism and that can make the person with autism better, autism is not cured and therefore there is NO drug treatment that can do
+There are several psychoeducational techniques that are scientifically proven to help the person with autism in their daily life.
+Thanks to these techniques and human support, the person with autism becomes aware of his environment, can structure his day, express himself and develop in the world of education and work.
+We have to bear in mind that each person with autism is different and therefore the intervention must be personalised, specific and specialised in autism.
+It is necessary to avoid the false promises made by some of the pseudo-sciences about the existence of drugs or substances that can “cure” autism.
+Although it is true that there are drugs that help to regulate some of the comorbidities associated with autism and that can make the person with autism feel better, autism cannot be cured and therefore there is NO pharmacological treatment that can do so.

 How many people have autism and/or other ASD spectrum disorders?